 Don’t bring more than $10,000 per person when boarding your flight.
 Take into account that opening a bank account in Costa Rica is not so easy and quickly done, so bring enough.
 Check if your credit card company charges for cash withdrawals.
 Also bring small bills for tipping during your travels, baggage carts, and other needs.

-If you just follow the guidelines, you’ll experience a smooth long-distance move, I promise!
+Moving to Costa Rica is a big step, and it is not for everyone.
+But if you just follow the guidelines, you’ll experience a smooth long-distance move, I promise!

 Feel free to leave your comments on this blog.
 If you like this article, please feel free to share it on your social media.